 What does Washington County Emergency Management (WCEM) do?

-Emergency Management is:
+Emergency Management Core Functions:

 - The process of prevention, preparedness, response, and recovery from emergencies and disasters.

 - The focal point for overall coordination for all disasters.

 - Planning, training, conducting drills, testing equipment and coordinating activities with communities.

 - Effective Emergency Management relies on thorough integration of emergency plans at all levels of government and non-government involvement.

 Washington County uses CodeRED as an emergency notification platform to deliver geo-targeted, time-sensitive information via email, SMS, voice, mobile app push notifications, IPAWS and more depending on the severity of the situation.

 Most insurance companies will not cover flooding if the water is coming from outside the home.
 Flood insurance is available through most homeowners and renters insurance agencies and the National Flood Insurance Program.

 Severe weather season is here!
 This year, Severe Weather Awareness Week is April 4-8 2022.
 During this week, Washington County and the National Weather Service will be promoting severe weather safety and emergency preparedness information.
 Each day of the week highlights a different weather related topic.
 The most important events during Severe Weather Awareness Week are the two annual statewide tornado drills.
 In Minnesota, the 2022 statewide tornado drills are scheduled for Thursday, April 7 at 1:45pm and 6:45pm.
 Additional information on these topics can be found on HSEM's site!

 Winter Weather Awareness Week